DefenderOfBasic/sunriseoath.github.io/index.md

-# Beautiful stories.
-Perfect lies.
+# Blog

-Welcome to my static webpage.
+Welcome to my blog and static webpage.
 Enjoy your stay.